If you have ejaculation problems caused by physical conditions, your GP should be able to suggest possible treatment options.

 These may include:

-- viewing erotic material prior to having sex, such as videos and magazines, to increase the feeling of sexual stimulation
+- viewing erotic material before having sex, such as videos and magazines, to increase the feeling of sexual stimulation

 - erotic fantasies and ‘sex games’ to make your lovemaking more exciting

-- using lubricating creams, or jellies, to make the physical act of sex more comfortable and relaxing
+- using lubricating creams or gels to make the physical act of sex more comfortable and relaxing

 - using sexual aids, such as vibrators, to increase pleasure